DebajitDeka/amazon-chime-sdk-js/README.md

 ### Attendees

-**Use case 21.** Subscribe to attendee presence changes.
+**Use case.** Subscribe to attendee presence changes.
 When an attendee joins or leaves a session, the callback receives `presentAttendeeId` and `present` (a boolean).

 ```js